- Open Access

 In our review, we will summarize the non-cell-autonomous and cell-autonomous roles of miRNAs, as well as EV-transferred miRNAs in the regulation of tumor angiogenesis.
 Moreover, we highlight the clinical implications of miRNAs as predictive biomarkers for anti-angiogenic therapy response in both tissue and circulation, and several miRNA delivery approaches that have been applied to suppress angiogenesis in vivo.

-MiRNAs involved in non-cell-autonomous regulation of tumor angiogenesis in tumor cells
+Non-cell-autonomous regulation of tumor angiogenesis by miRNAs in tumor cells

 Tumoral miRNAs regulating VEGF-dependent angiogenesis

 The most predominant growth factor of angiogenesis is VEGF, consisting of VEGF-A/B/C/D and placental growth factor (PlGF) [16, 17].
 VEGF-A (also known as VEGF) is a potent trigger for angiogenesis by signaling through VEGF receptor-2 (VEGFR-2) .
 While VEGF-B specifically regulate the embryonic angiogenesis of myocardial tissue and VEGF-C/D mainly participates in the genesis and maintenance of lymphatic vessels.
 Therefore, among the VEGF factors, VEGF-A is most widely studied in the regulation of tumor angiogenesis .